 - Westpac Banking Corporation

-Of these, so far only CommBank, NAB and Westpac have launched the service, enabling their customers to send money instantly to recipients with accounts at different banks.
+Of these, so far only CommBank and NAB have launched PayID, enabling their customers to send money instantly to recipients with accounts at different banks.
 ANZ has stated it is still in testing and will offer real-time payments soon.

 What do I need to do?